UNOsan118/Future-Engineers-2023/README.md

 `basic_motion.py`

 BasicMotion is a class for controlling basic body motions.
 The `move()` function takes a speed of the drive motor (throttle) as argument 1 and a rotation angle of the steering motor (steer) as argument 2, and moves the two motors based on the argument values.
+The file is now renamed and used as `basic_motion_testUNO.py`.
 <br>

 `gyro.py`

 Gyro is a class required for the operation of adjusting the angle of the car body.
+The file is now renamed and used as `gyro_testUNO.py`.

 The `straightening()` function controls the car body to be at a reference angle.
 It requests the speed (throttle) of the drive motor in argument 1 and runs at that speed